Iskandar-S/mern_bank_frontend/README.md

 # The Full Stack MERN App - Frontend
 ***
 ## About
 This Full Stack MERN App is part of Per Scholas final project.
-This repo is for frontend part of the app
+This repo is for the frontend part of the app.
+Check out backend repo for this app [here](https://github.com/Iskandar-S/mern_bank_backend).
 ***
 ## Technical Requirements